-- Schools will be able to participate in activities at Vista Ridge. - School groups of no more than 50 students or approximately 2 classes. - Class cohorts will have separate seating areas in the main lodge and will go through the rental shop at different times. - Rental shop capacity will be reduced to minimize congestion. - Instructors will be staggering group lunches to ensure a limited number of students occupy the lodge and cafeteria at one time.
+Schools will be able to participate in activities at Vista Ridge.

+- Elementary groups are limited to only their class cohort. - Class cohorts will have separate seating areas in the main lodge and will go through the rental shop at different times. - Rental shop capacity will be reduced to minimize congestion. - Instructors will be staggering group lunches to ensure a limited number of students occupy the lodge and cafeteria at one time.